 - 43. Sub-projects under sub-components 1.2 and 1.3 will be screened by designated staff (environmental and social experts) in the respective PFI.
 Further, the E&S specialist in EG will conduct periodic monitoring and oversight, and review monitoring reports submitted by PFIs, to ensure that screening and risk management is being undertaken in line with the present ESMF and the Project's Environmental and Social Commitment Plan (ESCP).
 EG will submit semi-annual reports to the World Bank, including information on E&S performance.
 The World Bank will provide prior review of all subprojects up to six months after Effectiveness, at which time the Bank and EG will review the possibility of transitioning to post review for some, most, or all of the subprojects. - 44.
 Subproject screening will start by filtering out any activities that appear on the Exclusion List of the World Bank Group.
-Subprojects implemented by enterprises which do not hold licenses/permits required for subproject activities by the national legislation or which have been sanctioned at any time in the past for violating environmental and social legislation of Georgia will be turned down as well.
-If, according to the Law of Georgia Code of Environmental Impact Assessment, a loan applicant requires a positive conclusion of the environmental expertise (environmental permit) but has not obtained it yet, he/she must provide evidence of the environmental impact assessment being underway or having been submitted to the MoEPA for its expert review in order to have the loan application conditionally approved.
+Subprojects implemented by enterprises which do not hold licenses/permits required for subproject activities by the national legislation or which have been sanctioned over the last five years equal to or less than GEL 500 or have been sanctioned more than one time (regardless of the amount of the fine) for violating environmental and social legislation of Georgia will be turned down as well.
+If, according to the Law of Georgia Code of Environmental Impact Assessment, a loan applicant requires a positive conclusion of the environmental expertise (environmental permit) but has not obtained it yet, he/she must provide evidence of the environmental impact assessment being underway or having been submitted to National Environmental Agency (NEA) for its expert review in order to have the loan application conditionally approved.
 MSME Project proceeds may not be released to such a subproject until the positive conclusion of the environmental expertise (permit) is obtained, however, retroactive financing arrangement may be applied.